 The main section will include a) voters who have not requested a mail-in or absentee ballot for this election and b) voters who requested an absentee or mail-in ballot but who did not return their ballot by the date the pollbooks were printed.
-There will be a special watermark in the poll book indicating that voters who did not return their ballot by the date the pollbooks were printed must either surrender their ballot as described in Section 4.3 above or vote provisionally if they appear at the polling place on Election Day.
+There will be a special watermark in the poll book indicating that voters who did not return their mail ballot by the date the pollbooks were printed must either surrender their ballot as described in Section 4.3 above or vote provisionally if they appear at the polling place on Election Day.

-The secondary section of the pollbook will contain a list of voters who have both requested and returned their ballot (cast their vote) by the time the poll book was printed.
+The secondary section of the pollbook will contain a list of voters who have both requested and returned their mail ballot (cast their vote) by the time the poll book was printed.

-Voters who requested but have not returned their absentee or mail-in ballot may vote in person at their polling place on election day ONLY if they surrender their ballot and the declaration envelope that accompanies it, as described in Section 4.3 above.
+Voters who requested but have not returned their absentee or mail-in ballot may vote a regular ballot in person at their polling place on Election Day ONLY if they surrender their mail ballot and the declaration envelope that accompanies it, as described in Section 4.3 above.
 The poll worker shall take the surrendered ballot and declaration envelope and mark them as "VOID."
 There is a location in the poll book where the poll worker must indicate that the items were surrendered.
-The voided ballot and declaration envelope, and the signed surrender declaration should be placed in a secure envelope or container and returned to the county election office with other polling place materials at the end of the voting day.
+The voided ballot, declaration envelope, and signed surrender declaration should be placed in a secure envelope or container and returned to the CEO with other polling place materials at the end of the voting day.
 The surrendered ballot materials must be preserved.

-As noted above, the poll book record for voters whose cast absentee or mail-in ballot has already been received will indicate that the voter's ballot was cast and they are not eligible to vote at the polling place.
-This will aid poll workers when checking in voters to easily determine that these voters are not eligible to vote on the voting equipment but may vote provisionally if the voter believes they are eligible to vote.
+As noted above, for voters whose voted absentee or mail-in ballot has been received, the poll book record will indicate that their mail ballot was cast.
+This will aid poll workers when checking in voters to easily determine that these voters are not eligible to vote on the voting equipment, but they may vote provisionally if they believe they are eligible to vote.

-The watermarks in the poll books as listed above also apply to voters with a permanent flag on their voter record.
-In either case, the poll worker will be able to determine the appropriate course of action when reviewing the poll book on election day.
+The watermarks in the poll books described above also apply to voters with a permanent flag on their voter record.
+In either case, the poll worker will be able to determine the appropriate course of action when reviewing the poll book on Election Day.

-5.2 PRE-CANVASSING AND CANVASSING ABSENTEE AND MAIL-IN BALLOTS The Pennsylvania Election Code requires a pre-canvass period beginning on Election Day to canvass all ballots received prior to the pre-canvass meeting.
-The law further provide for a canvass meeting beginning no earlier than the close of polls to canvass all ballots not included in the pre-canvass meeting.
+5.2 PRE-CANVASSING AND CANVASSING ABSENTEE AND MAIL-IN BALLOTS The Pennsylvania Election Code requires a pre-canvass period beginning on Election

+Day to canvass all ballots received prior to the pre-canvass meeting.
+The law further provides for a canvass meeting beginning no earlier than the close of polls to canvass all ballots not included in the pre-canvass meeting.